Beast Wars Season 2 – Episode List & Guide

 “A deed once done cannot be undone.
 But perhaps it may yet be mitigated.”

-… and so goes the underlying theme of “Code of Hero” – one of the greatest episodes in television history.
+… and so goes the underlying theme of “Code of Hero” – one of the greatest episodes of television that I have ever seen.
 I say this without hyperbole.
 In truth, rarely has any show covered so much ground in so little time.
 For a half-hour show, “Code of Hero” gives us a singularly profound glimpse into heroism and sacrifice, into the difference between fate and choice, between good and evil.
 And considering all of this happens within the context of a children’s show makes the achievement all the more laudable.
 If you were to watch just one episode of Beast Wars, this would be it.
 And yet, for all its strengths, without all of the backstory, without the exploration of character, it doesn’t reach its full measure of success.
 In truth, you need to know and understand the character of Dinobot to truly appreciate the gravity and depth of “Code of Hero” – the crowning moment of Beast Wars, and the finest half-hour of television I have ever witnessed.

 2.10 – Transmutate: A